maxmilton/new-tab/README.md

 - [ekscss](https://github.com/maxmilton/ekscss) style preprocessor
 - [esbuild](https://esbuild.github.io/) JavaScript bundler

-## Known issues

-1. The extension's bookmarks bar functionality is limited.
-Chrome doesn't allow extensions to control the native bookmarks bar visibility so I've recreated a simple version.
-The goal is _high performance_ and quick access rather than trying to emulate the native bookmarks bar.
-Use the bookmark manager for access to all features.
-1. Page needs to be reloaded after adding, editing, or removing bookmarks.
-Bookmarks don't change often, so changes are not live.
-1. The project is set up for development on Linux and may not build on other operating systems.

 ## Browser support

 Recent versions of Google Chrome and other Chromium based browsers (e.g., Brave, Edge).